pynvme/pynvme/doc/features.rst

                              read_percentage=0, time=100):
            pass

-And we can do other operations, accompanied with IOWorkers.
+And we can also send other NVMe commands accompanied with IOWorkers.
 In this example, the script monitors SMART temperature value while writing NVMe device in an IOWorker.

 .. code-block:: python